China property stocks slide after housing policies report

 "It shouldn't have much impact on the market," Du said.
 "The market now has a stronger immunity system to property policies."

-The property subindex in Shanghai fell 1.24 percent, lagging a 0.36 percent loss in the benchmark Shanghai Composite Index.
+The property subindex in Shanghai .SSEP fell 1.24 percent, lagging a 0.36 percent loss in the benchmark Shanghai Composite Index .SSEC.